Medical Leave of Absence

-- Except for very rare circumstances, a MLOA is only granted if it is sought on or before the deadline for withdrawing from classes.
-For example, sometimesa leave might be granted after the withdrawal date if the student was hospitalized during the withdrawal deadline.
+- Except for very rare circumstances, a MLOA is only granted up until the last day of classes for each semester.
 MLOAs are not retroactively granted for semesters that have already come to an end.

 - A student cannot take an MLOA for mental health purposes just by filling out the appropriate paperwork.
 They must meet with a provider at the Counseling Center.
 The provider will evaluate the condition, the student’s eligibility for MLOA, and will provide more information about MLOA.
 If a student is eligible for an MLOA, they will be given the option to proceed with filling out the paperwork and will be guided through the process.